sindresorhus/del/readme.md

 > Delete files/folders using [globs](https://github.com/isaacs/minimatch#usage)

 Pretty much [rimraf](https://github.com/isaacs/rimraf) with support for multiple files and globbing.
+It also protects you against deleting the current working directory and above.

 ## Install